PazerOP/tf2_bot_detector/README.md

 ### What ISN'T TF2 Bot Detector?

 TF2BD isn't a perfect solution.
 It does not (and can not) perfectly detect every single cheater.
 TF2BD also isn't finished.
 This is an ongoing project that will continue to be improved with new features, more powerful detection, and better customization.

+### Why would I want this?
+It's easy to identify and kick bots!

+While true, this automates the process to a large degree.
+It also makes identifying name stealing bots trivial.
+With the addition of maintaining a data base of cheaters you have encountered you can "remember" any and all cheaters you have encountered.
+This is handy to identify the more subtle human cheaters.

 ### Will this get me VAC banned?